apache/logging-log4cxx/src/site/markdown/usage.md

 A full example can be seen in the \ref format-string.cpp file.

-# Filtering Messages {#filtering}

-When dealing with large amounts of logging information, it can be useful to filter on messages that we are interested in.
-This filtering only takes places after determining that the level of the current logger would log the message in the first place.
-When defining filters, note that they can only be defined on a per-appender basis, they do not globally affect anything.

-The filtering system is similar in concept to Linux iptables rules, in that there is a chain of filters that can accept a log message, deny the log message, or pass the message on to the next filter.
-Accepting a log message means that the message will be logged immediately without consulting other filters.
-Denying has the opposite affect, immediately dropping the log message and not consulting any other filters.

-See the documentation for [Filter](@ref log4cxx.spi.Filter) for some more information, or view a [configuration sample](@ref configuration-samples).

 # Internal Debugging {#internal-debugging}

 Because Log4cxx is a logging library, we can't use it to output errors from